Benefits of Game-based Learning and Profiling

 What is engagement?
 A simple definition of engagement might be – the ability of an organization to engage the audience and create a long-term commitment.
 It goes beyond job satisfaction and is not simply motivation.
 Engagement is something the employee has to offer: it cannot be “required” as part of the employment contract.

-The mental state of true engagement was first studied in debt by a Hungarian psychologist Professor Mihály Csíkszentmihályi.
+The mental state of true engagement was first studied in depth by a Hungarian psychologist Professor Mihály Csíkszentmihályi.
 He discovered, in his years of research into creativity and productivity and interviews with people who were deemed successful in a wide range of professions and many of whom were Nobel Prize winners, that the secret to their optimal performance was their ability to enter the state of true engagement, also known as flow, frequently and deliberately.
 They would describe feeling a sense of competence and control, a loss of self-consciousness, and such intense absorption in the task at hand that they would lose track of time.
 Many of the most accomplished and creative people are at their peak would experience what they described as:

 …a unified flowing from one moment to the next, in which we feel in control of our actions, and in which there is little distinction between self and environment; between stimulus and response; or between past, present, and future. – Csikszentmihalyi, 1990

-The benefits of being deeply engaged are many, both for individuals and the organizations alike.
+The benefits of being deeply engaged are many, both for individuals and organizations alike.
 Some of the characteristics found in many fully engaged leaders, employees and students are amplified performance, greater creativity, more access to intuition, and ever-increasing ability to engage in deep learning.
 Game-based learning, fun and fast-paced, is known to be most engrossing and engaging.

 Engagement as a Benefit of Game-based Learning